Commonly Asked Questions about Social Security Disability Benefits

 Has Your Disability Claim Been Denied?

 Many claims are denied at first.
 If your claim has been denied, don't give up!
-Phillips Disability can help you get the benefits you deserve.
+Dayes Law Firm PC can help you get the benefits you deserve.

 If your initial claim has been denied, the first step of the appeals process is to ask for a reconsideration.
 During a reconsideration, a new SSA employee will review your information for a second time to determine if your initial reviewer made a mistake.